Europe braces for laptop ban on flights to U.S.

 Alarm bells are already ringing in Europe, however.

 Aviation and travel stocks trading in Europe were lower on Thursday.
-Lufthansa (DLAKY) shares declined 1%, while British Airways parent IAG shed 1.2%.
-Travel group Thomas Cook was down 1.4%.
+Lufthansa (DLAKY) shares declined 2%, while British Airways parent IAG shed 1.7%.
+United Airlines shares were trading down 1%.

 Anna-Kaisa Itkonen, a spokeswoman for the European Commission, said that European officials had sent a letter on Tuesday to their American counterparts.